 - You wear full coverage makeup.
-Micellar water isn’t as effective at removing full face makeup like foundation or mascara and you might need to use a separate makeup remover first.
+Micellar water isn’t as effective at removing stubborn makeup or full face makeup including foundation or waterproof mascara and you might need to use a separate makeup remover first.

 - You have oily or acne prone skin.
 Micellar water may not completely remove dirt and oil, which can clog pores and worsen acne and breakouts.

 - You want a deep cleanse.
-You may prefer to double cleanse with a cleansing balm and follow with a water-based cleanser (like a cleansing foam) to completely remove dirt, makeup, oil and other debris.
+You may prefer double cleansing with a cleansing balm or cleansing oil and following with a water-based facial cleanser (like a cleansing foam) to completely remove dirt, makeup, oil and other debris.

 The Bottom Line: Micellar water is more suitable for people wearing minimal makeup and needing a quick cleanse before moisturizing.
 Micellar waters best suit those with very dry skin or sensitive skin that tends to be easily irritated by-products that contain stronger actives.